seesleestak/lawg/README.md

 # lawg

 A bash script that saves timestamped console output to a namespaced directory.
+It uses `tee` to read from stdin and write to the file.

 ## Installation